Aetna health insurance review and ratings 2025

 How Aetna scores for its provider network

 A healthcare provider network is a group of doctors, specialists and hospitals that provide services to insured members at a lower cost than providers outside the network.
 A strong provider network can be a key consideration when shopping for a health plan.
-Aetna ranked in the lower half of the top companies in this category.
-But this is another category in which no companies did particularly well.
-Molina led this category.
+Aetna scored near the top of this category — the only insurer that scored better was Elevance.

 Aetna health insurance coverage options